Beautiful DIY Decorated Cookie Tins

 I love making fresh baked cookies and giving them as gifts.
-One of my favorite ways to package tasty treats is in a beautifully decorated cookie tin.
-I transformed a plain white, metal cookie tin into a whimsical, Spring design that anyone would love to receive even without the cookies.
-I accented the tin with pretty paper and ribbon to and attached fabric flowers to the top of the lid to make them look as if they were growing in a garden.
+One of my favorite ways to package tasty treats is in beautifully decorated cookie tins.
+I transformed an inexpensive, plain white, metal cookie tin into whimsical, Spring and Summer decorated cookie tins design that anyone would love to receive even without the cookies.
+I accented the decorated cookie tins with pretty paper, ribbon and attached fabric flowers to the top of the lid to make them look as if they were growing in a Spring garden.

 Step 1: Cut V shapes in even intervals around the paper plate.
 Round the edges to create petals so it looks like a flower.

-Step 2: Cut the floral scrapbooking paper into a circle shape the size to fit inside the flower plate and attach with a glue stick.
+Step 2: Cut the floral scrapbooking paper into a circle shape the size to fit inside the flower plate and attach with a glue stick or craft glue.

 Step 3: Cut a piece of the textured scrapbooking paper the size to fit the top of the lid and attach craft glue.
 Glue the floral ribbon around the base of the tin, overlapping the ends.

 Step 4: Glue the flower plate to the top of the lid with craft glue.
 Let dry.
 Glue the satin ribbon around the sides of the lid, overlapping the ends.

 Step 5: Remove two of the flowers from the stems and leave two flowers on their stem.
 Cut the stems different lengths â€” one 2-1/2â€ and the other 3-1/2â€.
 Bend the ends of each of two flower stems at an angle about 1â€ from the end.
 This will give the flowers a more 3 dimensional look.